John Hiatt: 1990s and beyond

 Hiatt's next album, Master of Disaster, was released on June 21, 2005.
 The album was produced by Jim Dickinson, and Hiatt was backed up by the bassist David Hood and several members of the North Mississippi Allstars.
 The album achieved modest sales, becoming a top 10 independent album, but failed to achieve significant commercial success.

 On February 12, 2008, during a concert with Lyle Lovett at the National Arts Centre in Ottawa, Ontario, Hiatt said that his new album would be titled Same Old Man.
 It was released on May 27, 2008.

-On July 18, 2008 Hiatt performed at Ravinia Park in Highland Park, Illinois, with his daughter Lilly.

 On September 17, 2008, he appeared in Levon Helm's Ramble at the Ryman singing "The Weight" at the historic Ryman Auditorium, in Nashville.

-In March 2010, Hiatt released The Open Road.

 Hiatt appeared as a performer in The House of Blues in the sixth episode of the second season of Treme, with the episode title taken from his song Feels Like Rain.
 The episode aired May 29, 2011.

-The same year, Hiatt released the album Dirty Jeans And Mudslide Hymns.
+In November 2011 Hiatt guested at Joe Bonamassa's two night Beacon Theatre, New York concerts.
+The following year Bonamassa released a two LP, CD and DVD capturing the two nights.

 Hiatt presented an Americana Lifetime Achievement Award to Bonnie Raitt on September 12, 2012.
 The two performed "Thing Called Love" together at the ceremony.

-On September 25, 2012, Hiatt released Mystic Pinball, his 21st studio album.

-Also on September 25, 2012, Joe Bonamassa released in the U.S. Beacon Theatre: Live from New York, which included Hiatt playing "Down Around My Place" and "I Know a Place".

 On July 15, 2014, Hiatt released Terms of My Surrender, his 22nd studio album.
 It earned him two Grammy nominations.

 On October 12, 2018, Hiatt released The Eclipse Sessions, an LP via New West Records.
 The album, his first in four years, was recorded over four days in the summer of 2017, a period that included the August 21 solar eclipse.
 Hiatt recorded the album as part of a trio of guitar, bass (Patrick O’Hearn), and drums (Kenneth Blevins).

-In 2021, Hiatt released the album Leftover Feelings, backed by Jerry Douglas and his band.

 Personal life

-Hiatt has a stepson Robert and two daughters, singer-songwriter Lilly Hiatt and Georgia Rae Hiatt.
+Hiatt has two daughters, singer-songwriter Lilly Hiatt and Georgia Rae Hiatt, and a stepson, Robert.